gosu/ashton/README.md

     - {Ashton::ParticleEmitter} - Generates, manages and displays particles.

-    - {Ashton::PixelCache} - Cached image data attached to an {Ashton::Framebuffer} or {Gosu::Image}.
+    - {Ashton::PixelCache} - Cached image data attached to an {Ashton::Texture} or {Gosu::Image}.

     - {Ashton::SignedDistanceField} - A signed distance field based on a an image mask.

     - {Ashton::Shader} -  Wrapper around a GLSL shaders, Supports vertex and fragment shaders.
 Small shader/function library.

-    - {Ashton::WindowBuffer} - Framebuffer that is the same size as the Gosu Window.
+    - {Ashton::WindowBuffer} - Texture that is the same size as the Gosu Window that can capture the contents of the screen.

 Requirements
 ------------